 Would you like to promote intercultural learning in your work community in Finland?
-Receive a foreign volunteer into your workplace!
+Receive a volunteer from abroad in your workplace!

 The aim of the voluntary work periods is to, through working and learning together, establish grass-root level connections and deepen understanding between people with different kinds of backgrounds.
 Volunteers’ contribution to the work community is valuable and often irreplaceable.